jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 Shortly put in details, implementation of Bayesian Statistics on time-series GLM is powerful due to:

-The ability for us to define *priors* (initial beliefs) as **any distributions** & update such priors with newer data, using Bayes' Theorem, specifically the concept of *conditional probability* $P(A \mid B)$
+ 1. The ability for us to define *priors* (initial beliefs) as **any distributions** & update such priors with newer data, using Bayes' Theorem, specifically the concept of *conditional probability* $P(A
+    \mid B)$

-We can formulate complex functions (link functions) with defined priors variables to the observable, to which such observed values being predicted values, **also defined as a distribution.**
+  2. We can formulate complex functions (link functions) with defined priors variables to the observable, to which such observed values being predicted values, **also defined as a distribution.**

- such

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczMDQyNzc5MSwxMDk4OTkzNDQwLC0xNj
-QwNTU3ODI1LC05OTUzNTQ3NDgsLTExMzU3MjA1NDBdfQ==
+eyJoaXN0b3J5IjpbMTEwNjQ2MDQxNSwxNzMwNDI3NzkxLDEwOT
+g5OTM0NDAsLTE2NDA1NTc4MjUsLTk5NTM1NDc0OCwtMTEzNTcy
+MDU0MF19
 -->